How long does Confirmation (Scottish probate) take in Scotland? And what can you do to speed it up?

 Legal challenges, such as contests to the validity of the Will or disputes over the appointment of the executor, can also contribute to delays.
 Resolving these challenges may involve court proceedings, adding additional time and cost to the probate process.

-Estimated probate timeframes in Scotland
+Estimated Confirmation timeframes in Scotland

 Simple estates expected timeframe